Search APTA Policies

 Investment Policy Statement

-Board Policy: The Investment Policy Statement provides direction to the Finance and Audit Committee regarding day-to-day management of APTA's investments.
+Board Policy: The Investment Policy Statement provides direction to the Finance Committee regarding management of APTA's investments.

 APTA Board Member Participation in Elections for National Office